Jean-Paul Rodrigue (2017), New York:

 world, however, there are only limited services, and some important

 modes such as rail may be absent altogether.
-This limits the choices for people and
+This limits the choices for

 shippers, and acts to limit accessibility.
 People and freight are forced